 The next part is you need a design service to sell.
 And if you've never had a client, don't make this design service the granddaddy of all design services.
 Make it easy for you to do and deliver.

 All you have to do is create a paint color palette.
 Get creative and start to think about the possibilities so it lights you up!
 Really.

-When you're excited about creating an interior design business the ideas on getting business will really start to flow.
+When you're excited about creating an interior design business the ideas on how to attract interior design clients will flow with ease.

 And here's the other sad truth I feel I have to say.
 Many designers won't do the hard work.
 Many designers will blame the economy, the President, the Congress, Wall Street and Justin Bieber.

 You only have to look at the person in the mirror to see if you have the drive to succeed.
 I can teach you oh so many things, but if you don't think for yourself and figure out a way to overcome the obstacles that come up for you, maybe being a business owner isn't in the cards for you. #straighttalk